-Table 3.
-Describe other local/regional/state/federal planning efforts considered when preparing the Plan Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of each plan Organization Main Street Governor of The 2015-2020 Consolidated Plan, the 2017-2018 Annual Action Plan, and the Governor's Montana the State of business plan for the State of Montana share the same primary goals to provide decent Project Montana housing, a suitable living environment, and expand economic opportunities in Montana.
-These plans seek to protect Montana's quality of life by providing assistance and support to local community growth planning processes, developing housing, public health and safety, and local infrastructure strategies for sustainable growth and development, and assisting local efforts to revitalize historic downtown business districts.
+Table 3 - Describe other local/regional/state/federal planning efforts considered when preparing the Plan

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan Main Street Governor of The 2015-2020 Consolidated Plan, the 2018-2019 Annual Action Plan, and the Governor's Montana the State of business plan for the state of Montana share the same primary goals to provide decent Project Montana housing, a suitable living environment, and expand economic opportunities in Montana.
+These plans seek to protect Montana's quality of life by providing assistance and support to local community growth planning processes; developing housing, public health and safety, and local infrastructure strategies for sustainable growth and development; and assisting local efforts to revitalize historic downtown business districts.
 Both plans seek to strengthen and promote Montana to recruit businesses and workers by creating a statewide business and employee recruitment and retention strategy focused on Montana's quality of life; preserving Montana's outdoor recreation opportunities and environment; and strengthening public safety and infrastructure across Montana.
-State DPHHS The MTCoC provides funding for many of the same activities provided through the HUD-funded Continuum programs addressed in the 2015-2020 Consolidated Plan and 2017-2018 Annual Action Plan for of Care homeless individuals and families.
-2015-2019 City of The State and the City of Billings continue to share the same primary goals to provide decent Consolidated Billings housing, a suitable living environment, and expand economic opportunities through the Plan preservation of the existing affordable housing stock, creating new affordable housing opportunities, and expanding housing choice options for existing and potential residents to foster stable, socio-economically diverse neighborhoods.
-2014-2018 City of The State and the City of Missoula share the same primary goals to provide decent housing, a Consolidated Missoula suitable living environment, and expand economic opportunities through ending homelessness, Plan increasing affordable rental housing and homeownership opportunities, providing public facilities and infrastructure, achieving economic development, encouraging sustainability and decreasing or mitigating environmental hazards in housing and neighborh decreasing or mitigating environmental hazards in housing and neighborhoods, eliminating barriers to affordable housing, planning to meet future community development needs, and expanding capacity to support community service needs.
-2016-2020 City of Great The State and the City of Great Falls share the same primary goals to provide decent housing, a Consolidated Falls suitable living environment, and expand economic opportunities through rehabilitating public Plan facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing assistance for homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental; and funding economic development projects that create jobs for persons of low to moderate income.
-2019-2024 Statewide Commerce, the City of Great Falls, the City of Billings, the City of Missoula, and numerous Statewide Housing Authorities across the state are beginning work to develop a statewide Affirmative Fair Affirmative Housing Plan.
-This document will be coordinated with all entities to coordinate shared goals to Fair Housing that will identify measurable objectives to promote fair housing choice for all Montanans.
-Plan
+State DPHHS The MTCoC provides funding for many of the same activities provided through the HUD- Continuum of Care funded programs addressed in the 2015-2020 Consolidated Plan and 2018-2019 Annual Action Plan for homeless individuals and families.
+2015-2019 City of Billings The State and the City of Billings continue to share the same primary goals to provide decent Consolidated housing, a suitable living environment, and expand economic opportunities through the Plan preservation of the existing affordable housing stock, creating new affordable housing opportunities, and expanding housing choice options for existing and potential residents to foster stable, socio-economically diverse neighborhoods.

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan 2014-2018 City of The State and the City of Missoula share the same primary goals to provide decent housing, a Consolidated Missoula suitable living environment, and expand economic opportunities through ending Plan homelessness, increasing affordable rental housing and homeownership opportunities, providing public facilities and infrastructure, achieving economic development, encouraging sustainability and decreasing or mitigating environmental hazards in housing and neighborhoods, eliminating barriers to affordable housing, planning to meet future community development needs, and expanding capacity to support community service needs.
+2016-2020 City of Great The State and the City of Great Falls share the same primary goals to provide decent housing, Consolidated Falls a suitable living environment, and expand economic opportunities through rehabilitating Plan public facilities to meet ADA accessibility standards and increase energy efficiency; building or rehabilitating transitional housing assistance for homeless or special needs persons; providing support to community service agencies; assisting first-time homebuyers with down payment and closing costs; constructing, purchasing, and rehabilitating new and existing affordable homes for ownership and rental; and funding economic development projects that create jobs for persons of low to moderate income.
+2019-2024 Statewide Commerce, the City of Great Falls, the City of Billings, the City of Missoula, and numerous Statewide Housing Authorities across the state are beginning work to develop a statewide Affirmative Affirmative Fair Housing Plan.
+This document will be coordinated with all entities to coordinate shared Fair Housing goals that will identify measurable objectives to promote fair housing choice for all Plan Montanans.